lreynolds188/ATechSol/docs/about/Firefox.md

 [<img alt="Firefox Browser Preview" src="/img/Firefox.png" />](https://www.mozilla.org/en-US/)

-Find out more about this project on their website [here](https://www.mozilla.org/en-US/).
+To find out more about this web browser you can visit their website [here](https://www.mozilla.org/en-US/).